 - Call for a General Meeting of Parents in accordance with the procedures described below

-- Vote on and propose amendments to the Statute and these By-Laws
+- Vote on and propose amendments to these By-Laws

-- Request and obtain copies of the School Statute and By-Laws, and policy and financial manuals
+- Request and obtain copies of the By-Laws and Articles of Association, and policy and financial manuals

 - Be provided with information relevant to School operations